cytomining/pycytominer/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 <!--
-Thank you for your contribution to pycytominer!
+Thank you for your contribution to Pycytominer!
 Please _succinctly_ summarize your proposed change.
 What motivated you to make this change?